Pattern recovery by SLOPE

 \section{Discussion}

 In this article we make an important step in understanding the clustering properties of SLOPE and we have shown that the irrepresentability condition provides theoretical guarantees for SLOPE pattern recovery.
 However, this by no means closes the topic of the SLOPE pattern recovery.
-Similarly to the irrepresentability condition for LASSO, SLOPE irrepresentability condition is rather stringent and imposes a strict restriction on the number of nonzero clusters in $\beta$.
-On the other hand, in \cite{tardivel2018sign} it is shown that a much weaker condition for LASSO is required to separate the estimators of the null components of $\beta$ from the estimators of nonzero regression coefficients.
-This condition, called accessibility (also called identifiability), requires that the vector $\beta$ has a minimal $\ell_1$ norm among all vectors $\gamma$ such that $X\beta=X\gamma$.
+Similarly to the irrepresentability condition for LASSO, the SLOPE irrepresentability condition is rather stringent and imposes a strict restriction on the number of nonzero clusters in $\beta$.
+On the other hand, in \citep{tardivel2022sign} it is shown that a much weaker condition for LASSO is required to separate the estimators of the null components of $\beta$ from the estimators of nonzero regression coefficients.
+This condition, called accessibility (also called identifiability), requires that the vector $\beta$ has the minimal $\ell_1$ norm among all vectors $\gamma$ such that $X\beta=X\gamma$.
 Thus, when the accessibility condition is satisfied one can recover the sign of $\beta$ by thresholding LASSO estimates.
-Empirical results from \cite{tardivel2018sign} suggest that this weaker condition is also sufficient for the sign recovery by the adaptive LASSO \cite{zou}.
-In the recent article \cite{tardivel2021geometry} it is shown that the similar result holds for SLOPE.
-In this case the accessibility condition holds if the vector $\beta$ has the smallest sorted $\ell_1$ norm among all vectors $\gamma$ such that $X\beta=X\gamma$.
-In \cite{tardivel2021geometry} it is shown that when the accessibility condition is satisfied then SLOPE properly ranks the estimators of regression coefficients and the SLOPE pattern can be recovered by shrinking similar estimates towards the cluster centers.
+Empirical results from \citep{tardivel2022sign} suggest that this weaker condition is also sufficient for the sign recovery by the adaptive LASSO \citep{zou}.
+In this case rescaling the design matrix according to the initial estimates of regression coefficients modifies the original irrepresentability condition, so it can be satisfied for a given specific true sign vector of regression coefficients.
+In the recent article \citep{graczyk2023unified} it is shown that a similar result holds for SLOPE, whose accessibility condition holds if the vector $\beta$ has the smallest sorted $\ell_1$ norm among all vectors $\gamma$ such that $X\beta=X\gamma$.
+In \citep{graczyk2023unified} or in \cite[Theorem 2.2]{tardivel2024etude} it is shown that when the accessibility condition is satisfied then applying the proximal operator of the sorted $\ell_1$ norm to SLOPE allows to recover the pattern of the regression coefficients.